fbpx

 Medellín still has a reputation of violence and drugs to overcome that hasn’t been helped by the popular Narcos series.
 What many people don’t realize is the timeframe depicted in Narcos was well over 25 years ago and that Pablo Escobar is long dead and buried.
 Furthermore, Medellín has experienced a remarkable turnaround over the past couple of decades.

-I have lived in Medellín for over eight years.
+I have lived in Medellín for many years.
 And probably the most common questions I get from friends and relatives in the U.S. are still related to the security and safety in Medellín.
+I frequently hear questions like “Is Medellín safe?”, “Aren’t you scared living there?", “What is the chance I will be kidnapped when I visit?”

 In this article, we look at some up-to-date crime statistics and 20 recommended expat safety tips.
 Crime and safety is a major concern of expats and was included in our list of 11 downsides to living in Medellín.
 We also have separate articles that look at safety and crime rates in Bogotá, safety and crime in Cartagena and safety and crime in Cali.